endurodave/DelegateMQ/docs/DETAILS.md

 m_timer.Start(std::chrono::milliseconds(1000));
 ```

-See example `SafeTimer.cpp` to prevent a latent callback on a dead object and [Object Lifetime and Async Delegates](#object-lifetime-and-async-delegates) for an explaination.
+See example `SafeTimer.cpp` to prevent a latent callback on a dead object and [Object Lifetime and Async Delegates](#object-lifetime-and-async-delegates) for an explanation.

 ## `std::async` Thread Targeting Example